By Ian Portman

 The Dreyfus Affair

-In France, during the so-called Belle Epoque, the country was plagued by right-wing Catholicism and jingoistic nationalism.
+In France, during the so-called Belle Époque the standard of living among the upper middle classes rose dramatically while many workers and unemployed people slipped further into poverty, breeding the resentment documented in Emil Zola’s novels.
+The country was plagued by right-wing Catholicism and jingoistic nationalism.
 A corrupt and racist military elite brought matters to a head in 1894 by accusing Captain Alfred Dreyfus, a proudly patriotic Jewish artillery officer from Alsace, of offering military secrets to Germany.
-The charges were patently false and the only evidence was that of an amateur handwriting expert who imagined it was Dreyfus’ handwriting on an incriminating note taken by a French housekeeper at the German embassy in Paris.
+The charges were patently false and the only evidence was that of an amateur graphologist who imagined it was Dreyfus’ handwriting on an incriminating note taken by a French housekeeper at the German embassy in Paris.
 The trial took place largely in secret and was influenced by other forged documents insinuating that Dreyfus was a homosexual.
 He was convicted in short order and sentenced to be deported to Devil’s Island off French Guiana.
 A huge outcry developed.
 The novelist Emil Zola penned the celebrated appeal J’accuse! (for which he himself was imprisoned) and under popular pressure, a second trial took place.
 Again Dreyfus was found guilty and his sentence extended.
-He was, however, then pardoned by the President Emile Loubet.
+He was, however, then pardoned by President Emile Loubet.
 But it was not until 1906 that his name was finally cleared.
 During the whole affair, a rabid antisemitism shook the Third Republic.
 The outcome led to a profound reordering of French political life.
-The liberal victory played an important role in pushing the far right to the fringes of French politics.
+The subsequent liberal victory played an important role in pushing the far right to the fringes of French politics.

 Herzl seizes the moment

-Theodor Herzl, an admirer of German culture, was born to a wealthy businessman, Benjamin Ze’ev Herzl and his wife, Jeannette in Budapest, Hungary.
+Theodor Herzl was born to a wealthy businessman, Benjamin Ze’ev Herzl and his wife, Jeannette in Budapest, Hungary.
 The family moved to Vienna in 1878 where Theodor studied law at the University of Vienna.
 His desire to be an engineer came to nothing, but he dabbled in playwriting and journalism, with which he had some limited success.
-Like many of his class and education, Herzl took the need to integrate into the national mainstream for granted .
+Like many of his class and education, Herzl admired German culture and took the need to integrate into the national mainstream for granted .

 Herzl was not the first European Jew to consider the idea of migration to Palestine.
-The Perushim − orthodox Jews who came to believe in the imminent appearance of the Messiah –emigrated to Jerusalem in the second half of the 19th century and Pinsker’s Hovevei Zion movement encouraged small-scale agricultural settlement in Palestine.
-These efforts, however, met with limited success: most Jews in Palestine lived in dreadful poverty, and many wanted to go back home to Europe.
+The Perushim − orthodox Jews who came to believe in the imminent appearance of the Messiah – emigrated to Jerusalem in the second half of the 19th century and Pinsker’s Hovevei Zion movement encouraged small-scale agricultural settlement in Palestine.
+These efforts, however, met with limited success: most Jews in Palestine lived in abysmal poverty, and many wanted to get back home to Europe as soon as they could.

-Forgotten in the shadows of Herzl’s renommée are others, notably Moses Hess, a friend of Karl Marx, who converted Engels to Marxism.
+Forgotten in the shadows of Herzl’s renommée are others — proto-Zionists — notably Moses Hess, a friend of Karl Marx, who converted Engels to Marxism.
 But Hess was attacked by Marx and Engels in their Communist Manifesto of 1848 and accused of not being a true revolutionary.
 In the 1850s, Hess abandoned the central Marxist concept of class struggle, and moved towards a theory of racial competition.
 He also re-evaluated his Jewish roots, changing his name to Moses/Moise (from Moritz) as a protest against the growing integration of Jewish Germans into the secular mainstream.
 He became, in short, a proponent of Jewish religious nationalism.
-In 1861 Hess wrote an idealistic call for the emigration of the “Jewish race” to Palestine, Rome and Jerusalem: The Last National Question .
+In 1861 Hess wrote Rome and Jerusalem: The Last National Question , an appeal for the emigration of the “Jewish race” to Palestine.
+It received little attention at the time and was soon forgotten.

 As we have seen, Herzl was not a religious man but like many European decision-makers of the time, he saw nations and peoples in racist terms.
 He came to believe that antisemitism was built into the character of non Jews – a racist belief propagated by many Zionists to this day.
 According to this doctrine, those who belonged to a nationality with a homeland would always reject the outsider and antisemitism would exist so long as the Jews had no nation of their own.
 In his introduction to Der Judenstaat, we read:

 As a general principle, his idea has been proved wrong.
-He could not, of course know, that antisemistism would prove a short-lived problem in these two countries where an large majority of people continue to view their Jewish citizens in a positive light.
+He could not, of course know, that antisemistism would prove a short-lived problem in Britain and the United States where a large majority of people continue to view their Jewish citizens in a positive light.
 In the United States, residual antisemitic sentiment has continuously decreased in the last twenty years .

 Israeli Historian Benny Morris considered that Herzl foresaw that antisemitism might be harnessed for the realization of Zionism: